waheedk8/Waheed_Vidyalai/README.md

 - Update the readme by putting a check mark against the tasks you have completed.
 If you have not completed all the tasks, make sure to tick all the relevant ones.

-- Open a pull request from "your_name_vidyalai" to "master" Fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSeACdInJitqQ8hncrJdsTYEXVuts0Rb_WlMhLihXz06MTFmwA/viewform) with a link to the pull request
+- Open a pull request from "your_name_vidyalai" to "master" in your repo and
+Fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSeACdInJitqQ8hncrJdsTYEXVuts0Rb_WlMhLihXz06MTFmwA/viewform) with a link to the pull request.

 ## Evaluation Criteria